Budibase/website/content/blog/data/data-sources.md

 Let’s return to our employee directory example.
 A quick brainstorm might lead to the following requirements:

 * The directory should store information about employees, their contact details, their role in the organization, and their background.
-* Employees should be able to quickly lookup and view information about their colleagues.
+* Employees should be able to quickly look up and view information about their colleagues.
 * Employees should be able to quickly contact their colleagues.
 * Employees should be able to update their own information.
 * Administrators should be able to add and remove employees or edit any employee’s details.